Why Companies Should Embrace Remote Work in 2023

-This means that they’ve received a crash course on the collaboration tools, pitfalls, and benefits of remote work.
-Organizations that were successful in adapting to a remote workforce have been able to recognize its benefits.
-On the other hand, those that struggled may have been left with a negative impression that may cause them to avoid it when possible in the future – to their detriment.
+Organizations that were successful in adapting to a remote workforce have been able to tap into its benefits and opportunities.
+On the other hand, those that struggled may be reluctant to implement hybrid or remote models in the future.
+Unfortunately, this might be to their detriment.
+Much of the talent market is showing their desire for remote work environments, with many willing to accept lower salaries in exchange for working from home.
 The landscape of working remotely and the lens through which we view the economy has been forever changed.

 The first major benefit of engaging remote workers is that it makes it easier to find talent.
 Your talent pool is expanded to a national, hemispherical or even global level, depending on what it is you’re looking for.
 With this expanded talent pool comes the ability to find candidates who are a better fit for your role, versus competing for the best of what’s locally available.
 It also helps employers “shop around” with respect to price point vs. ability, considering how variable the cost of living (and thus salary expectations) can be from place to place.
 For example, we’ve found that there’s a sweet spot in placing Latin American developers with US companies – the price is right and there’s a lot of experienced talent there, all in an overlapping timezone.

 The second major benefit is cost savings.
 We’ve already discussed the benefit of sourcing from different markets with a lower cost of living, but there are additional points to consider.
-Not having to pay for office space and related expenses, plus worker benefits, all add up to significant savings for an organization.
-However, it’s worth noting that some of these savings are expected by freelancers to be passed on to them since they’re responsible for their own workspace, benefits, long-term savings, and so forth – so it can be included in their hourly rates.
-Still, it regularly nets out to lower costs for the client.
+Not having to pay for office space and related expenses all add up to significant savings for an organization.
+Even when paying freelancers a higher hourly rate to make up for costs they have to cover themselves – their workspace, benefits, long-term savings, and so forth – it regularly nets out to lower costs for the client.

-And a less-often discussed benefit is flexibility, especially with respect to short-term projects and consultancy.
-It’s easy to hire through a staff augmentation company that brings staff on for a well-defined project until its completion, and then release or reduce the hours of your contractors without having to worry about finding another place or project for them in your organization.
+A less-often discussed benefit for employers is flexibility, especially with respect to short-term projects and consulting arrangements.
+It’s easy to hire short-term contractors through a staff augmentation company that brings staff on for a well-defined project until its completion, and then release or reduce the hours of your contractors without having to worry about finding another place or project for them in your organization.
 The commitment of adding staff becomes much less daunting.

 Remote Work Statistics

-- Employees can potentially save around $3,250 a year under similar arrangements, by not having to commute or pay for parking, food, and similar expenses
+- Employees can potentially save around $7,000 per year under similar arrangements, reducing costs otherwise spent on parking, food, and child care

 - More than a third of workers would take a pay cut of up to 5% in exchange for the option to work remotely at least some of the time; a quarter would take a 10% pay cut; 20% would take an even greater cut